realdragon70/Algo2020/README_Eng.md

 By directly creating an algorithm corresponding to each state of the vehicle, It is the secret to be the champion by developing the optimal driving algorithm by utilizing various APIs that provide information such as the status, location information, speed and direction of the road where the vehicle is running in real time.

-The race is a way for two vehicles to compete against the winner and proceed to the preliminary (league) and finals (tournament).
-The preliminaries are performed by measuring the record by single play per track and ranking.
-In the final round, two cars will compete one-on-one, and the winner will advance to the next round and pick the final winner.
+The race is a way for several vehicles to compete against the winner and proceed to the preliminary and finals.
+The preliminaries are performed by measuring the record by multi play per track and ranking.
+In the final round, several cars will compete, and the winner will advance to the next round and pick the final winner.

 ### The detailed information about the contest